 This was a turning point for me.
 I had been accepted to Kuban State University before my accident and now I had a decision to make.
 I could take the academic year off while I recovered from back surgery or I could find a way to keep going.
 I was young and needed guidance but didn't know who I could turn to.
 My father was gone.
 My mother was overwhelmed.
 And my aunt already had her hands full.

 It was around this time that I was introduced to Pavel Leonidovich.
 He was a psychologist and a martial arts coach who started the "Head Wind" school.
 He taught me about meditation, concentration, and energy work, which helped heal my body, mind, and soul.
 He believed in me and saw my potential.
 He helped me find the power within, so I could release the depression that had taken hold of me.
 He was so many things to me – a martial arts sensei, a psychologist, a friend, and a father figure.
 But most importantly, he was my life coach.

 With his support and guidance, I decided to attend university that year.
 I walked to class on slippery snow every morning, wearing a thick corset under my clothes to support my back, with my mom holding me by the elbow.
 Inevitably, professors would ask me to sit down during class and I was forced to explain that I wasn’t allowed to sit for half of the year following my operation.
 It wasn't easy, but I graduated on time with very good grades.

 I understand how it feels to be stuck.
 I know how trauma and depression take a hold on you.
-But I also know how to rise up, how to take your power back, and how to lead and enjoy your best life.
-This is my mission as a life coach.
-I want to guide you and help you create the life of your dreams.
+But I also know how to rise up, how to take your power back, become the conscious leader and lead and enjoy your best life.
+This is my mission as a coach.
+I want to guide you and help you create and live the life of your dreams.